Happy Friday + Links 2/24/17

-Well it’s Friday again and that sounds pretty dang awesome.
-Grab a cup of coffee and jump into these links:
+Well it's Friday again and that's pretty awesome.
+So grab a cup of coffee and jump into these links:

 Two of my favorite kitchens (here and here) - which both happen to be in Washington state and are my primary inspiration for the flip house kitchen - both used the same brass pulls and now I'm obsessed with them!

 An oldie but a beauty.
 This tour is a couple years old, but that front porch is worth a new look!